-- 1. Use materials conforming to the requirements for the class of the material named and specified below: - A. Round Reinforced Concrete Pipe ASTM C76 - B. Horizontal Elliptical Reinforced Concrete Pipe ASTM C507 - C. Precast Reinforced Concrete Box Sections ASTM C1433 - D. Polyvinyl Chloride Sewer Pipe and Fittings (15" and smaller) ASTM D3034 - E. Polyvinyl Chloride Pressure Pipe and Fittings AWWA C900 - F. Polyvinyl Chloride Sewer Pipe and Fittings (18" to 48") ASTM F679 - G. Polyvinyl Chloride Corrugated Exterior, Smooth Interior Sewer Pipe and Fittings (8" to 36") ASTM F949 - H. Fiberglass Reinforced Polymer Mortar Pipe ASTM D3262 - I. Double Wall Polypropylene Pipe (12" to 36") ASTM F2881 or AASHTO M330 - J. Triple Wall Polypropylene Pipe (12" to 60") ASTM F2764 - K. Corrugated Polyethylene with Smooth Inner Liner Pipe (12" to 36"), ASTM F2306 or AASHTO M294 type S - L. Ductile Iron Pipe AWWA C151 - M. Corrugated Steel Pipe and Pipe Arch AASHTO M36 - 2.
+- 1. Use materials conforming to the requirements for the class of the material named and specified below: - A. Round Reinforced Concrete Pipe ASTM C76 - B. Horizontal Elliptical Reinforced Concrete Pipe ASTM C507 - C. Precast Reinforced Concrete Box Sections ASTM C1433 - D. Polyvinyl Chloride Sewer Pipe and Fittings (15 inches and smaller) ASTM D3034

+- E. Polyvinyl Chloride Pressure Pipe and Fittings AWWA C900 - F. Polyvinyl Chloride Sewer Pipe and Fittings (18 inches to 48 inches) ASTM F679 - G. Polyvinyl Chloride Corrugated Exterior, Smooth Interior Sewer Pipe and Fittings (8 inches to 36 inches) ASTM F949 - H. Fiberglass Reinforced Polymer Mortar Pipe ASTM D3262 - I. Double Wall Polypropylene Pipe (12 inches to 36 inches) ASTM F2881 or AASHTO M330 - J. Triple Wall Polypropylene Pipe (12 inches to 60 inches) ASTM F2764 - K. Corrugated Polyethylene with Smooth Inner Liner Pipe (12 inches to 36 inches), ASTM F2306 or AASHTO M294 type S - L. Ductile Iron Pipe AWWA C151 - M. Corrugated Steel Pipe and Pipe Arch AASHTO M36 - 2.
 All concrete pipe shall be manufactured at a facility on the WisDOT pre-qualified list for precast concrete fabricators. - 3.
-Sewer pipes shall be clearly marked as follows at intervals of five feet or less: - A. Manufacturer's name or trademark. - B. Nominal pipe size. - C. Pipe classification. - D. The legend, i.e. "SDR-35 PVC Sewer Pipe". - E. ASTM designation. - F. Extrusion date, period of manufacture, or lot number. - 4.
+Corrugated steel pipes shall be hot-dipped aluminum coated conforming to the material requirements of AASHTO M274 or ASTM A929. - 4.
+Sewer pipes shall be clearly marked as follows at intervals of 5 feet or less: - A. Manufacturer's name or trademark. - B. Nominal pipe size. - C. Pipe classification. - D. The legend, i.e. "SDR-35 PVC Sewer Pipe". - E. ASTM designation. - F. Extrusion date, period of manufacture, or lot number. - 5.
 Packaging, handling, and shipment of sewer pipes shall be in accordance with manufacturer's instructions and specifications.
-Any pipe damaged in shipment shall be replaced as directed by the Engineer.

-- 5. Pipes shall be stored in the supplier's yard or on the project site in accordance with manufacturer's recommendations. - 6.
-The Contractor shall install all sewer pipes per the manufacturer's recommended bury depth chart. - 7.
-Pipe shall be subject to rejection for failure to conform to any of the specification requirements or for any of the following reasons: - A. Any visible damage; fractures; cracks; chips; defects that indicate imperfect proportioning, mixing, or molding; variations in alignment; damaged ends or gaskets; or misplaced reinforcement; which are sufficient to impair the strength, durability, or serviceability of the pipe in the opinion of the Engineer. - B. Extensive patching or painting of any surface of pipe. - 8.
-Fittings shall be of material and construction corresponding to and have a joint design compatible with the adjacent pipe.
-Approved couplings shall be provided for transition to other types of pipe. - 9.
+Any pipe damaged in shipment shall be replaced as directed by the Engineer. - 6.
+Pipes shall be stored in the supplier's yard or on the project site in accordance with manufacturer's recommendations. - 7.
+The Contractor shall install all sewer pipes per the manufacturer's recommended bury depth chart. - 8.
+Pipe shall be subject to rejection for failure to conform to any of the specification requirements or for any of the following reasons: - A. Any visible damage; fractures; cracks; chips; defects that indicate imperfect proportioning, mixing, or molding; variations in alignment; damaged ends or gaskets; or misplaced reinforcement; which are sufficient to impair the strength, durability, or serviceability of the pipe in the opinion of the Engineer. - B. Extensive patching or painting of any surface of pipe. - Fittings shall be of material and construction corresponding to and have a joint design compatible with the adjacent pipe.
+Approved couplings shall be provided for transition to other types of pipe. - 10.
 Pipe handling holes are permitted only on reinforced concrete pipe 21 inches or larger in diameter.
 The Owner reserves the right to prohibit handling holes where deemed undesirable.